starchildluke/centiskorch/src/content/favourites/my-favourite-pokemon-gens.md

 **Why I love it**:

-## 7. Gen V
+## 7. Gen 5

 **Games**: Black/White/Black 2/White 2

-**Score**: 6.5/10
+**Score**: 7/10

 **Why I love it**: This used to be at the bottom of the list because I really didn't enjoy Black and White.
 However, Game Freak did the thing with Black 2/White 2.
 It felt like a modern JRPG and they went hard with the dragon-mech-dystopia lore in a way I didn't expect.
-The cutscenes aren't too invasive and the bits with the frigate and the Kyurem vs Reshiram/Zekrom are spectactular.
-That said, I still don't like BW so that's why it's down here.
+The cutscenes aren't too invasive and the bits with the frigate and the Kyurem vs Reshiram/Zekrom are spectactular. <del>That said, I still don't like BW so that's why it's down here.</del>

+And now I like BW.
+Just needed me to emulate the games on a 720p screen with speed up and a better team to enjoy it.

-## 8. Gen III
+## 8. Gen 3

 **Games**: Ruby/Sapphire/Emerald*/FireRed/LeafGreen